idaholab/moose/docs/content/documentation/modules/tensor_mechanics/index.md

 The thermal expansion class, [ComputeThermalExpansionEigenstrain](/ComputeThermalExpansionEigenStrain.md) computes the thermal strains for both small total strains and for incremental strains as a linear function of temperature.
 The input file syntax is

-!input modules/tensor_mechanics/tests/thermal_expansion/constant_expansion_coeff.i block=thermal_expansion_strain overflow-y=scroll max-height=300px
+!listing modules/tensor_mechanics/tests/thermal_expansion/constant_expansion_coeff.i block=thermal_expansion_strain

 Other eigenstrains could be caused by defects such as over-sized or under-sized second phase particles.
 Another stress-free strain material that has been implemented is [ComputeVariableEigenstrain](/ComputeVariableEigenstrain.md).
 This class computes a lattice mismatch due to a secondary phase, where the form of the tensor is defined by an input vector, and the scalar dependence on a phase variable is defined in another material.
 The input file syntax is

-!input modules/combined/tests/eigenstrain/inclusion.i block=var_dependence overflow-y=scroll max-height=400px
+!listing modules/combined/tests/eigenstrain/inclusion.i block=var_dependence

-!input modules/combined/tests/eigenstrain/inclusion.i block=eigenstrain overflow-y=scroll max-height=400px
+!listing modules/combined/tests/eigenstrain/inclusion.i block=eigenstrain

 Note the `DerivativeParsedMaterial`,  which evaluates an expression given in the input file, and its automatically generated derivatives, at each quadrature point.